gonz0800/UMNs25-chip-firing/README.md

 ## unwalled-poset
 generates a poset of reachable states for labeled chip-firing on ZZ

+## unlabeled instar
+code for the unlabeled underlying configurations

 ## walled-poset-booleans
 generates only the boolean sublattices from walled-poset